haochehsu/revealJS-Tutorial/Example/example.md

 1. Build a theoretical model of market participants
 2. Use industry data to estimate the parameters
-3. Use estimates to conduct conterfactual evaluations
+3. Use estimates to conduct counterfactual evaluations

 </div>